What Does it Look Like to Study Computer Science at Concordia?

 Curriculum Overview for a Computer Science Degree

-The required Experiential Learning Capstone provides students with the opportunity to apply what they learn and produce a real solution for a local tech company, from concept to delivery.
+The required Experiential Learning Capstone provides students with the opportunity to produce a solution for a real tech company.
+Spanning two semesters, students gain hands-on experience in all phases of the software development life cycle, from concept to delivery.
+Plus, a CTX faculty member is available for guidance throughout the entire project.

 Here are some highlighted courses:

-- Interdisciplinary curriculum with focus on building communication skills
+- Interdisciplinary curriculum with a focus on building communication skills

 - Built-in course with real-world experience